 There are several specific rules that apply for issuance of EAD for those who file concurrent I-140/I-485 applications.

-- The 90-day clock stops ticking when the service center issues RFE for initial evidence with reference to the underlying I-140.When the requested initial evidence is received by the service center, the 90-day clock starts to run all over again.
-Previously suspended time does not count in counting the new 90 days.
+- The 90-day clock stops ticking when the service center issues an RFE for initial evidence with reference to the underlying I-140.When the requested initial evidence is received by the service center, the 90-day clock restarts.
+The previously suspended time does not count toward counting the new 90 days.

 Keeping the above rules in mind, it is advisable to file an EAD along with filing I-485 application, even if you have a valid/unexpired H1/L1 visa.
 Just getting an EAD does not put you in EAD status, but using it does.
 Please look at EAD/AP vs. H/L for more information.
-In case the person is laid off and in case the person is eligible for AC 21 and new employer is willing to do AC 21, but not willing to file new H1 petition, EAD would be very useful.
-In case the person reaches 6 years limit on H1B, in that case also, EAD would be very useful.
+In case the person is laid off, and in case the person is eligible for AC 21 and the new employer is willing to do AC 21, but not willing to file new H1 petition, an EAD would be very useful.
+In case the person reaches the 6-year limit on H1B, an EAD would be very useful in this case, too.

-Sometime after filing EAD, USCIS will send you a receipt notice which will have a 13-character receipt number, which is usually first 3 letters followed by 10 digits.
-It can few months to get the EAD approved.
+Sometime after filing an EAD, USCIS will send you a receipt notice which will have a 13-character receipt number, which is usually 3 letters first, followed by 10 digits.
+It can take a few months to get the EAD approved.